 G. Please include a cover sheet on your proposal with the following information:

-If you have questions, please contact Herm Lehman, Director of the Senior Fellowship Program, 315-859-4298 or e-mail to email@example.com.
+If you have questions, please contact Alan Cafruny, director of the Senior Fellowship Program, 315-859-4139 or email@example.com.